-At 30 September 2022 amounts owed by Group undertakings and other receivables had an immaterial total loss allowance.
+At 30 September 2023 accounts receivable had an immaterial total loss allowance.
 No payment holidays have been requested or granted.

 Fraud and Ethics policy

 Fraud risk assessment and associated controls are considered at a Group level.
 One of the roles of the easyJet plc audit committee is to review the adequacy and security of the Group's arrangements for employees to raise concerns about possible wrongdoing in financial reporting or other matters on behalf of the Board.